rtmigo/mavence/README.md

 - If the Sonatype server responds, it does not mean that it is working

 - If sending a package to Staging fails, consider that the problem is on your end.
-Try to be a better balanced person and edit the meta data
+Meditate more often and edit meta-data

 ## License